ualibraries/ual-geoblacklight/README.md

 $ ./start-me-up.sh
 ```

-The GOB app is installed automatically if it does not already exist on the `ual_gob` volume.
+The GOB app is installed automatically if it does not already exist.
 This will take a little while and the server is still not started.
 A list of dependencies should print out as the GOB is installed.

-The templated GeoBlacklight installation defaults to downloading and starting Solr locally.
-This Docker orchestration sets up ZooKeeper and one more Solr server to show how to propagate the data.
+The templated GeoBlacklight installation then defaults to downloading and starting a Solr server locally.
+This Docker orchestration also sets up Apache ZooKeeper to propagate the data in "cloud mode".

 __NOTE:__ This will default to a container rebuild if the docker orchestration is already present.

+All data that matters to the app is statefully preserved on the host machine in the `./ual_gob` directory.
+The GOB app will be in `./ual_gob/app` and all the Solr files and data will be in `./ual_gob/solr`.

 ## Optional application container commands